pascaline-irabaruta/stars-app/README.md

 <p>
 <a href="https://wards-app.herokuapp.com/" target="_blank">
-  <h1 align="center">Awards ...</h1>
+  <h1 align="center">Stars-App ...</h1>
 </a>
-> An web application which allows a user to post a project he/she has created and get it reviewed by his/her peers and
->and review the work submitted by his/her peers.
-> A project can be rated based on 3 different criteria
-> 1. Design
-> 2. Usability
-> 3. Content

 </p>
+An web application which allows a user to post a project he/she has created and get it reviewed by his/her peers and and review the work submitted by his/her peers.
+ A project can be rated based on 3 different criteria
+1. Design
+2. Usability
+3. Content
 ## Technologies used

 1. Python3